 The Yarn Calculator estimates how many yards of sock yarn you need based on shoe size and yarn weight.
 For standard adult socks in fingering weight, you typically need 350 to 450 yards per pair, but the exact amount depends on foot size, leg length, and stitch pattern.

 Enter your specifics into the calculator rather than guessing.
-Running short with one sock finished is one of the most frustrating experiences in knitting.
+Running short with one sock finished and the second half-done is one of the most frustrating experiences in knitting, especially with hand-dyed yarn where the dye lot may not be available again.

 The Sock Calculator pairs with the yarn calculator by giving you your stitch counts, heel shaping, and toe decreases, so you know both how much yarn to buy and how to use it.